 We have outlined a comprehensive guide in this tutorial, so feel free to use all our solutions in order to prevent Google searches from showing up on other computers.

-Google does not send any reports about your search history to government agencies.
-However, if you use illegal search terms, Google will simply not display any such content as it does not index such pages.
+Google does not send any reports about your search history to government agencies/ISPs.
+However, if you use illegal search terms, Google will simply not display any such content.

-- Enter the search query and then type site: followed the by the site name to get results only from the specified website.
+Use quotation marks, add a hyphen to eliminate unnecessary words from search results and type site: followed by the site name to get results only from the specified website.